Riemann Zero Mean Curvature Examples in Lorentz-Minkowski Space: Riemann ZMC examples foliated by timelike circles contained in timelike planes

-In this section we will study non-degenerate surfaces foliated by timelike circles in parallel timelike planes.
+In this section, we study ZMC surfaces in $\l^3$ foliated by timelike circles contained in parallel timelike planes.
+Recall that any curve contained in a spacelike surface is a spacelike curve.
 Thus all surfaces of this section will be timelike and, perhaps, can be extended to lightlike regions.
 Again, we will assume that the planes of the foliation are parallel to the plane of equation $x_1=0$.
-We know that a timelike circle in the plane $x_1=0$ is parametrized as $\beta$ which is given in the beginning of Section \ref{sec4}.
-Again we take the $x$-coordinate as the parameter of the circles of the foliation and now the function $F:(a,b)\times\r^2\rightarrow\r$ can be written as
+We know that a timelike circle in the plane $x_1=0$ is parametrized by $\beta(s)=p+r(0,\cosh(s),\sinh(s))$.
+Let $M$ be a such surface and take the $x_1$-coordinate as the parameter of the circles of the foliation.
+Then $M$ is included in $F^{-1}(\{0\})$, where $F:(a,b)\times\r^2\rightarrow\r$ is